ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/tools-I.md

 ---
-title: "Tools III: Packaging and vitual-environments"
+title: "Tools I: Packaging and vitual-environments"
-teaching: 3
+teaching: 4
-exercises: 2
+exercises: 6
 questions:
 - How to use a package manager to install third party tools and libraries
 objectives: